✔️Article written by a veterinarian & reviewed by our director Dr. Whittenburg, on Jan 2nd 2023. View our Editorial Process.

 More severe cases may take up to six weeks to be fully recovered.
 The most dramatic clinical signs of vestibular disease are evident within the first 24-48 hours and will usually begin to improve after this point.

-This is assuming that the cause of vestibular disease is fairly benign such as in the case of idiopathic vestibular disease or a middle/internal ear infection.
+This is assuming that the cause of the vestibular disease is fairly benign, such as in the case of idiopathic vestibular disease or a middle/internal ear infection.

-The persistence of clinical symptoms can also be fairly common, with many dogs not recovering completely from an episode of vestibular disease.
-This study of 188 dogs with vestibular disease tracked the outcome with a median follow-up time of 12 months, and found that:
+The persistence of clinical signs can also be fairly common, with many dogs not recovering completely from an episode of vestibular disease.
+Vestibular disease may also get worse for some dogs.
+This study of 188 dogs with vestibular disease tracked the outcome with a median follow-up time of 12 months and found that:

 - Head tilt persisted for 34.5% of dogs (Head tilt is not generally a concern if the dog is otherwise well).